abarnea/pw-semantic-search/README.md

 To run Ask PW on the Parallel Works platform, please follow these instructions:

 1. Login to your account on the Parallel Works platform.
+2. Set your OpenAI API Key environment variable (see next section below for instructions on how to do this).
-2. Run the `DVC Wrapper` workflow; you will be brought to an interface.
+3. Run the `DVC Wrapper` workflow; you will be brought to an interface.
 Enter the following:
     1. Select the activate resource you would like to use to run `Ask PW`.
     2. Under `Repository Name`, enter `pw-semantic-search`.
     3. Under `Github Username`, enter `abarnea`.